CollinAlpert/Java2DB/README.md

 If you would like to check if a certain record exists in a table, you can use the `any` method provided by the `BaseService`.\
 Using the above [example](#example), the usages would look something like this: `personService.any(person -> person.getName() == "Steve")`.\
 You can also check if a table has at least one row by calling `personService.any()`.

+### Duplicate value checking
+To check if a column's values are unique in a table, use the `hasDuplicates` method provided by the `BaseService`.
+It will return `true` if there is at least one duplicate value and false if all the values are unique.

 ### Column name deviations
 To be able to target any column naming conventions, it is possible to explicitly tell Java2DB which table column a POJO field targets with the `@ColumnName` attribute.
 Simply apply the attribute to a field.